rdammkoehler/DockerKata/44_update_container_config.md

 ## Overview

-In this exercise we will create a container, show the containers stats at runtime, modify its settings, then show the containers stats again.
+In this exercise, we will create a container, show the containers stats at runtime, modify its settings, then show the containers stats again.
 Finally, we will stop and remove the container.

 ## Kata Steps